Tony Ressler: Sports

 In 2005, he belonged to an investment group led by Mark Attanasio that acquired Major League Baseball's Milwaukee Brewers.

 In June 2015, he led a group that acquired the NBA's Atlanta Hawks basketball team for US$730 million.
 It was ultimately sold to him for $850 million.
 Minority investors included Grant Hill, Sara Blakely, Jesse Itzler, Steven Price, and Rick Schnall.

 Personal life

 On June 16, 1989, he married actress Jami Gertz.
-They live in Los Angeles, and have three sons.
+They live in Los Angeles, and have a daughter and three sons.
 Gertz-Ressler High Academy, a member of Alliance College-Ready Public Schools, is named after the couple.
 They are members of the Wilshire Boulevard Temple.

 Ressler's sister, Broadway producer Debra Ressler, is married to Apollo co-founder Leon Black.
 His brother, Richard Ressler, is a principal and founder of CIM Investment management.